13 Visualising data with ggplot2

 For example, in a scatter plot of car weight versus fuel efficiency, we

-aesthetic to represent the horsepower of each car,
+might use the size aesthetic to represent the horsepower of each car,

 where larger points indicate more powerful cars.